JMSLab/xtevent/README.md

 -----------

 ### Description
-`xtevent` is a stata package to estimate linear panel event-study models.
-It includes three commands: `xtevent` for estimation; `xteventplot` for creation of event-study plots and; `xteventtest` for post-estimation hypothesis testing.
+`xtevent` is a Stata package to estimate linear panel event-study models.
+It includes three commands: `xtevent` for estimation; `xteventplot` to create event-study plots and; `xteventtest` for post-estimation hypotheses testing.

 - Last version: 2.0.0 (24jun2022)